Checking accounts offer the best combination of low fees, discount eligibility and security for most drivers.

 Security and Risk Management

-Sharing your checking account details online may feel risky.
-While legitimate insurers use bank-level security, you should take steps to protect yourself.
+Sharing your checking account details online feels risky.
+Legitimate insurers use bank-level security, but you should still protect yourself.

 Look for "https://" and a lock icon in your browser before entering banking information.
 This ensures your data is encrypted.
 Never provide account details through email or unsecured sites.